 - Be prepared should you need to admit your elder into hospital but follow the guidance given by 111 or the paramedics on the day

-- Get acquainted with local older adult social services for when we emerge from the crisis
+- Get acquainted with local older adult social services

-- These stress reducing tips might help you if you’re already overwhelmed
+- These stress-reducing tips might help you if you’re already overwhelmed

 Look after yourself too

-- regularly connect with others over the phone or by video (see above)
+- regularly connect with others over the phone or by video (see above).

-- give and receive hand, neck and foot massages, hair brushing, smelling flowers
+- give and receive hand, neck and foot massages, hair brushing, smelling flowers.

-- do a reminiscence activity together by building a life story
+- do a reminiscence activity together by building a life story.